-Whilst the van driver worked for Harper Logistics, Ans Rana accuses Amazon of making its drivers and partners work to unrealistic deadlines driven by the suite of algorithms, apps and devices the company uses to micro-manage its logistics business.
+Whilst the van driver worked for Harper Logistics, Ans Rana accuses Amazon of making its drivers and partners work to unrealistic deadlines driven by the suite of algorithms, apps and devices the company uses to manage its logistics business.

 The lawsuit (pdf) argues that Amazon closely monitors delivery drivers’ every move including 'backup monitoring, speed, braking, acceleration, cornering, seatbelt usage, phone calls, texting, in-van cameras that use artificial intelligence to detect for yawning and more.'

 Amazon denies culpability, pushing the blame on to its delivery partner and has requested that any technological information be sealed by the courts and kept private, claiming that it qualifies as protected trade secrets.